CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 -   The implementation of specific methods
 -   How errors are propagated

-Capgo's error tracking tools can catch plugin problems early, preventing them from affecting users.
+CodePushGo's error tracking tools can catch plugin problems early, preventing them from affecting users.
 You can also set up automated error reporting with code like this:

 ```javascript
 window.addEventListener('error', (event) => {